 - 1) Only those whose maturities fall due within one year after the Bank of Korea acquires the relevant loans

-- 3) KEPCO, Korea Expressway Corporation, Korea Gas Corporation, Korea Land & Housing Corporation, Korail, Korea Rail Network Authority, K-Water, Korea SMEs & Startups Agency, and Korea Deposit Insurance Corporation.
+- 2) KEPCO, Korea Expressway Corporation, Korea Gas Corporation, Korea Land & Housing Corporation, Korail, Korea National Railway, K-Water, Korea SMEs & Startups Agency, and Korea Deposit Insurance Corporation

 - 5) The loan maturities can be extended to as long as one month.